-Shall your unit or a component be defective, contact immediately your VENTIS dealer.
+Shall your unit or a components be defective, contact immediately your ENERZONE dealer.
 To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:

-- Your name, address and telephone number.
+- Your name, address and telephone number

-- Bill of sale and dealer's name.
+- Bill of sale and dealer's name

-- Installation configuration;
+- Installation configuration

-- Serial number and model name as indicated on the nameplate - Nature of the defect and any relevant information.
+- Serial number and model name as indicated on the nameplate fixed to the back of your unit - Nature of the defect and any relevant information

-Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your VENTIS dealer.
+Before shipping your unit or defective component to our plant, you must obtain an Authorization Number from your ENERZONE dealer.
 Any merchandise shipped to our plant without authorization will be refused automatically and returned to sender.